growthbook/growthbook/CONTRIBUTING.md

 5. Run `yarn` to install dependencies
 6. Install [poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer)
 7. Run `yarn setup` to do the initial build
-8. Start MongoDB in Docker
+8. If you have Docker installed, start MongoDB in Docker:

 ```sh
 docker run -d -p 27017:27017 --name mongo \